-Quite some time ago I reviewed HuniePop, a tile-matching dating sim filled with erotic content, which turned out to be amazingly good.
+Quite some time ago, I reviewed HuniePop; a tile-matching dating sim filled with erotic content, which turned out to be quite amazing.
 With snappy writing, beautiful art, and addicting core gameplay, HuniePop pleasantly surprised me and got me interested in developer HuniePot’s other projects.
 Unsurprisingly, these other projects are just the upcoming HuniePop 2 and this spin-off title.

 The more fans you have, the more the girls earn doing camwork.
 However, there is a catch here.
 Fans are only attracted to specific fetishes and each girl starts off satisfying only 2.
-You can unlock additional ones by buying items at the store, like cat ears to please the furry demographic, but this also means you are spreading the preferences of your fans when doing photoshoots and may have to invest in ad campaigns to boost the girls’ income.
+You can unlock additional ones by buying items at the store, such as cat ears to please the furry demographic.
+However, this also means you are spreading the preferences of your fans when doing photoshoots and may have to invest in ad campaigns to boost the girls’ income.
 Do you focus on appealing to a select few fans or diversify your offering?

 The girls are also not working for free.
 You have to stay on top of their payroll and lose the game if you end any day while in debt.
 While they will make more money than they cost if you keep them camming, there are so many other things that need doing.
-Training the girls is also nice, it increases how many fans or how much money they generate per action, but they will also demand a pay increase when they level up.
+For example, you can get the girls additional training so they generate more fans or money, but then they’ll likely demand a pay increase to match their new skills.
 These girls know no mercy.

-Now, it has to be said that Í’d make a terrible employer in any type of business, but HunieCam made me feel like a capitalist monster.
-I was constantly pushing the girls to 100% stress levels before I noticed they needed a break and was keeping them high on coke, which doubles the speed at which they do every job that day.
-I got girls as young as 18 depressed and sick for the rest of their lives, so I had to replace and neglect them, usually meaning their replacement was going to be facing the same issue not long after.
+Now, it has to be said that Í’d make a terrible employer in any type of business, but HunieCam made me truly feel like a capitalist monster.
+I was constantly pushing the girls to 100% stress levels before I noticed they needed a break.
+I also kept them permanently high on coke, which doubles the speed at which they do every job that day.
+I got girls as young as 18 depressed and sick for the rest of their lives, after which I shoved them to the side and replaced them; usually meaning their successor was going to be facing the same issue not long after.
 I know it’s a digital and fake, but… I might be a terrible person.